kyma-incubator/compass/docs/compass/03-03-automatic-scenario-assignment.md

    deleteAutomaticScenarioAssignmentForScenario(scenarioName: String!): AutomaticScenarioAssignment
    deleteAutomaticScenarioAssignmentsForSelector(selector: LabelSelectorInput! @validate): [AutomaticScenarioAssignment!]!
 ```
-When creating an assignment, you must fulfill the following conditions:
+When you create an assignment, make sure that the following conditions are met:
-- For a given Scenario, at most one Assignment exists
+- Only one Assignment exists for a given Scenario.
-- A given Scenario exists
+- The given Scenario exists.
-- Selector key is `global_subaccount_id`
+- The selector key is of type `global_subaccount_id`.
-- Selector value type is an external tenant ID of type `subaccount`
+- The selector value type is an external tenant ID of type `subaccount`.
-- The subaccount tenant ID is a child tenant of the request tenant
+- The subaccount tenant ID is a child tenant of the request tenant.

 ### Queries